 Word and photos by Jacko Andrews

-Vocalist and dubstep-saxophonist Shaan Singh was on top form as was the rest of the band, performed their main role of warming up the crowd perfectly.
+Vocalist and dubstep-saxophonist Shaan Singh was in top form as was the rest of the band, who performed their main role of warming up the crowd perfectly.
 A tight act with a rapidly growing fanbase.
 Exciting band, great stuff.

-Great job done by The Drax Project, but Six60 are the masters of ramping up a crowd.
-A total blackout and a low sub rumble followed by a cool 6:60 countdown clock, 24 style, did the job of heightening the excitement.
+A great job is done by The Drax Project, but Six60 are the master of ramping up a crowd.
+A total blackout and a low sub rumble followed by a cool 6:60 countdown clock, 24-hour style, did the job of heightening the excitement.

 Having seen the band on a number of occasions over the years this staging was totally new and truly next-level design.
 The extremely well-choreographed show unfolded track by track over the night taking us on a rollercoaster of emotions and moods.

-Firstly, a well deserved hats off to the whole production team.
-Lighting, sound and AV were spectacular.
-As impressive the stage tech was the synergy never lost touch or upstaged the core message coming from the music.
+Firstly, a well-deserved hats off to the whole production team.
+The lighting, sound and AV were spectacular.
+As impressive as the stage tech was the synergy never lost touch or upstaged the core message coming from the music.

-Bassist Chris Mac, looking full Rock-God in his red PVC pants and surely holding the full attention of the vast majority of female members in the crowd, performed most of the bands antics running around the set and pulling off well-practised rock poses.
-Guitarist Ji Fraser going more for a Clapton-esk slow-hands cool theme, Marlon Gerbes also keeping things low-key as well, with only the odd breakout of silliness when appropriate.
+Bassist Chris Mac, looking full Rock-God in his red PVC pants and surely holding the full attention of the vast majority of female members in the crowd, performed most of the bands’ antics running around the set and pulling off well-practised rock poses.
+Guitarist Ji Fraser going more for a Clapton-esk slow-hands cool theme, and Marlon Gerbes also keeps things low-key as well, with only the odd breakout of silliness when appropriate.

 For the first time in my life, the silly game of splitting the crowd and asking each side to out-sing the other was actually damn fun, with the now slightly intoxicated crowd genuinely trying to out-blast each other.
 I think the sound engineer needed to push the levels a tiny bit to try to keep up with the volume of the audience.
 A cheap low-blow praising of the recent Chiefs victory over the Crusaders got the expected roar of support from the Waikato natives, and fair enough too.